curriculum – reading

 - There are also a range of Big Books and interactive books available for use throughout school.
 There are many Internet Sites that support reading, including the RGFL Espresso resource.
 A whole school reading improvement programme, Project X, is sometimes used as part of adult led reading sessions.
 A range of topic books, magazines and other fiction books are readily available within each classroom.
 Further sources of reading materials are available from the Schools’ Library Service at Maltby Library Headquarters and Aston Community Library.

-Examples of questions that children encounter and are encouraged to explore can be found below.
+Examples of questions that children encounter and are encouraged to explore can be found on this page.
 They are known as content domains, signifying key areas of reading understanding that are explicitly taught to children in all years.